Interview with Chris Wei, Aviva

 Gary Reader, KPMG’s global head of insurance sat down with Chris Wei, Global Chairman of Aviva Digital and Executive Chairman of Aviva Asia to find out more about how Aviva is evolving its approach to deals.

-Gary Reader: Aviva has been very clear about its intentions to transform into a digital and customer-focused organisation.
+Gary Reader: Aviva has been very clear about its intentions to transform into a digital and customer-focused organization.
 How is that emphasis influencing your M&A activities?

 Gary Reader: Will partnerships be a bigger focus for Aviva moving forward?